Baptism & Communion

 The Sacrament of Holy Communion

-- Holy Communion, or The Lord’s Supper, is a holy meal of bread and wine (or grape juice) that symbolizes the body and blood of Christ.
+- Holy Communion is a holy meal of bread and grape juice that symbolizes the body and blood of Christ.

 - Holy Communion recalls the life, death and resurrection of Jesus and celebrates the unity of all the members of God’s family.